lugq1990/machine-learning-notebook-series/README.md

 # machine-learning-beginner-jupyter-series

-This tutorial is focused on really beginners that want to go into machine learning domain contains whole step from `Feature Engineering`, `Model Building`, `Model Selection`, `Model Evalution`.
-This tutorial also contain some `Linear Algebra` really basic explain that could be used in both machine learning and deep learning.
-If you want to get some plot usecase that this series also contain really basic use case using `matplotlib` and `seaborn`.
-If you are just beginner to python, this also contains some `data structures` in pure python implement!
+This tutorial is for someone curious about machine learning domain, I have made whole steps from **Feature Engineering**, **Model Building**, **Model Selection**, **Model Evalution** in machine learnig that should be used with step by step comments in these notebooks.
+If you need to learn math basic for machine learing, you could also take a look at **Linear Algebra**, if you want to plot some graphs during your training step, you could also glimpse **Matplotlib** and **Seaborn** tutorials, if you need to learn something about popular frameworks like **TensorFlow** and **PyTorch** in deep learning, you could also get these tutorials bellow.
+There are also some data structures with pure python implement, you could also take a reference!

-Tutorial List(You could just dive into the parts that interest you):
+**Tutorial Lists(You could just dive into the parts that interest you)**

 # Python Tutorials